pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 The fastest way to learn to code is by doing it.
 Follow the examples in this chapter, but also change the code so you can explore how the software works.

-## Basic principles of a programming language
+## Basic principles of a programming
 Movies often portray programmers as smart geeks with minimal social skills.
 This archetype of the computer geek does not do justice to reality.
 It causes people to hold the incorrect belief that writing computer code is beyond their skill level.

 In simple terms, a computer program is a set of instructions to transforms an input into an output.
 This description might sound complicated and abstract, but that is what you do in a spreadsheet.
 Analysing data with a spreadsheet also involves writing code.